mwielgoszewski/www.tssci-security.com/archives/2006/11/24/capturing-is-before-os.rst

 You're on the go, at the airport, at a coffee shop, whatever.
 You need to check your email or login to your bank account to make sure you have sufficient funds(I'd recommend against it, but people do it anyways).
-You sit down at a public internet terminal or internet caf© and proceed to go about your business.
+You sit down at a public internet terminal or internet café and proceed to go about your business.
 Well, you have no idea now what is running on that computer; you trust the administrator keeps it free of viruses and any spyware that could be lurking underneath.
 What you don't know, is